microsoft/AziHSM-Guest/samples/cpp/ATTEST-UNWRAP-KEY/README.md

 AziHSM Demonstration:
 Get Quote/Collateral --> Mock Attestation --> Mock Key Wrap and Release --> Import --> Sign/Verify
 ==================================================================================================
+*Please note that [Microsoft Azure Attestation Service](https://learn.microsoft.com/en-us/azure/attestation/overview) does not support AziHSM attestation as of today, so attestation is mocked.
+Without the attestation token from Microsoft Azure Attestation Service, we are unable to perform a secure key release from [Azure Manged HSM Service](https://learn.microsoft.com/en-us/azure/key-vault/managed-hsm/overview) and therefore we are mocking that as well.*

 No key type specified.
 Defaulting to import RSA key.
 Usage:
     ATTEST-UNWRAP-KEY.exe [rsa|ecdsa]